abo3skr2019/Student-Club-Management-System/README.md

 - 🏗 **Create and manage** a club profile.
 - 📢 **Organize and promote** events.

-For more informationn see [Wiki](https://github.com/abo3skr2019/Student-Club-Management-System/wiki)
+For more information see [Wiki](https://github.com/abo3skr2019/Student-Club-Management-System/wiki)